-use and management plans for each underground station showing plans and measures to mitigate effects on water with the waste hierarchy, both in the use phase Responding to a new organisational model in Metro, action (maintenance) and the end-of-life of the fleet, including and initiatives are implemented based on integral through reuse and recycling of batteries and electronics sustainability, using and optimising stocks and flows of (in particular critical raw materials therein). others recovery of more than 95% of the waste generated including batteries and electronic products, through impre waste segregation and management.
+(maintenance) and the end-of-life of the fleet, including and initiatives are implemented based on integral through reuse and recycling of batteries and electronics sustainability, using and optimising stocks and flows of resources (water and energy), materials and waste.
+Among others recovery of more than 95% of the waste generated including batteries and electronic products, through impre waste segregation and management.